foxdrodd/dc-hacking/README.md

 The creation of a Live-CD to boot on the Dreamcast works flawless.

-Fromt NetBSD, install `dc-tools` from pkgsrc.
+From NetBSD, install `dc-tools` from pkgsrc.

 Create Live-CD with base system, create data.raw to boot.